Maximizing Efficiency with Process Automation Tools for Insurance

 on

 The insurance industry is drowning in manual processes and approval chains.
-Unfortunately, one of the reasons why automation is not maximized as much as possible is because of the misconceptions about how it will completely replace human workers.
+Unfortunately, one of the reasons why process automation tools are not maximized as much as possible is because of the misconceptions about how it will completely replace human workers.

 • Bias: AI algorithms can make biased or discriminatory decisions based on the data they are trained with